No-added Sugar Carrot Cake Recipe

 Sugar Free Carrot Cake Recipe?

-I think it's best is to use foods as close to their natural state as possible, so this cake is sweetened with pureed dried dates.
-This is easy to do and dates are very high in fiber and nutrients so make a great alternative to sugar.
-Although dates are very sweet, several studies, such as this one reported in the Nutrition Journal, suggest they are safe for diabetics to eat.
+I prefer foods as close to their natural state as possible, so this cake is sweetened with pureed dates.
+Date puree is easy to make and is high in fiber and nutrients so makes a great alternative to sugar.
+Although dates are sweet, several studies such as this one in the Nutrition Journal, suggest they are safe for diabetics.

 Why Make a Sugar-Free Cake?

-There is some evidence that suggests excessive sugar consumption could contribute to high levels of unhealthy blood fats and lower levels of HDL (the good cholesterol.)
+There is some evidence that excessive sugar consumption could contribute to high levels of unhealthy blood fats and lower levels of HDL (the good cholesterol.)
 High sugar consumption can increase the risk of contracting type 2 diabetes and can suppress the immune system.

 Consuming refined sugar causes blood sugar levels to rise rapidly, and the body then produces more insulin to compensate.
 This then creates an drop in blood sugar.
 This seesaw effect creates energy slumps and can cause headaches.
 Often people eat refined sugar along with other refined carbohydrates such as white flour or white pasta.
 These have the same effect as refined sugar so adding to the seesaw effect.